typesAreSpaces/starter-hugo-academic/content/posts/first_post.md

 ### Academic theme {#academic-theme}

-This theme in particular focuses on academic settings like portfolios, cvs, resumes, conference websites, etc. The [project](https://wowchemy.com/docs/) is well documented and provides good support for academic needs.
-For example, the author of the theme provides a tool called [Hugo Academic CLI](https://pypi.org/project/academic/) which can generate publications entries from a bibtex files.
+The theme focuses on academic settings like portfolios, cvs, resumes, conference websites, etc. The [project](https://wowchemy.com/docs/) is well documented and provides good support for academic needs.
+For example, the author of the theme provides a tool called [Hugo Academic CLI](https://pypi.org/project/academic/) which can generate publication entries from a bibtex file.

 ### [Ox-hugo](https://ox-hugo.scripter.co) (optional) {#ox-hugo--optional}

-If you're an emacs user and heavily use org-mode the ox-hugo package comes handy to organize your post and use org files instead of markdown files.
+If you're an emacs user which likes org-mode, the ox-hugo package comes handy to organize your posts and use org instead of markdown.

 ## Basic customization {#basic-customization}

-It can definitely take some time to go through the documentation to figure out where to make the necessary changes to have a working ready-to-publish personal website.
+It can definitely take some time to go through the documentation to figure out where to make the necessary changes to have a working/ready-to-publish personal website.
 The following is a list of the places a user might be interested in checking for the latter:

-### Navigation links: {#navigation-links}

-#### Check ./config/_default/menus.yaml {#check-dot-config-default-menus-dot-yaml}
+### config/_default/menus.yaml: {#config-default-menus-dot-yaml}

+#### Navigation menu {#navigation-menu}

 #### Add the option \`canonifyURLS: true\` otherwise the page header doesn't link to the right home page. {#add-the-option-canonifyurls-true-otherwise-the-page-header-doesn-t-link-to-the-right-home-page-dot}

-### Footer (./config/_default/params.yaml): {#footer--dot-config-default-params-dot-yaml}
+### config/_default/params.yaml: {#config-default-params-dot-yaml}

+#### footer {#footer}

 #### appearance section (where to store themes) {#appearance-section--where-to-store-themes}